oktadev/okta-blog/_source/_posts/2018-02-06-build-user-registration-with-node-react-and-okta.md

 author: lee-brandt
 by: advocate
 communities: [.net, javascript]
-tags: [asp.net, webapi, security, oauth, oidc, react]
+tags: [asp-dot-net, webapi, security, oauth, oidc, react]
 tweets:
   - "Learn how to build user registration into your Node + React website: "
   - "Trying to add user registration into your node+react website?
 Here's a cool article which shows you exactly how to do it! "